alexakimenko/alexakimenko.github.io/_posts/__2016-09-18-time-series-forecasting.markdown

 ![algorythm](https://raw.githubusercontent.com/alexakimenko/treemap/master/Forecasting_daily/algorithm%20(1).jpg "Algorythm")

 The algorithm starts with data preparation, then feature engineering and modeling.
 The last part is forecasting itself.
-In order to build a forecast, each new period of forecasting must have previous forecasting results as input, that why additional inner loop by number of periods ahead was added to forecasting algorithm.
+In order to build a forecast, each new period of forecasting must have previous forecasting results as input, that's why additional inner loop by number of periods ahead was added to forecasting algorithm.